minimiz3d/PointCorrelator/README.md

 # PointCorrelator
-This project intends to provide a correlation between real points and image pixels.
+A tool to help making point correlations between real coordinates and image coordinates(pixels).